Where Is Belle Gibson Now? What We Know About the Subject of 'Apple Cider Vinegar'

 What has Belle Gibson been up to since 'Apple Cider Vinegar'?

-In a video captured in October 2019, Gibson, now going under the name Sabontu, gives an interview following a political meeting for Ethiopia's Oromo community in Melbourne.
+In a video captured in October 2019, Gibson, now using the name Sabontu, gives an interview following a political meeting for Ethiopia's Oromo community in Melbourne.
 After introducing herself in the Oromo language, Gibson says that her heart is "deeply embedded in the Oromo people," adding, "I feel blessed to be adopted by [the community]."

-Speaking to Australia Women's Weekly in 2021, the head of Melbourne’s Ethiopian community, Dr Tarekegn Chimdi, said, "She is exploiting the good heart of the people in our community.
+Speaking to Australia Women's Weekly in 2021, the head of Melbourne’s Ethiopian community, Dr. Tarekegn Chimdi, said, "She is exploiting the good heart of the people in our community.
 People are not questioning when people are approaching them [whether] this is a good person.
 They did not know what evil she was carrying."

 Quinci is a Culture Writer who covers all aspects of pop culture, including TV, movies, music, books, and theater.
 She contributes interviews with talent, as well as SEO content, features, and trend stories.
 She fell in love with storytelling at a young age, and eventually discovered her love for cultural criticism and amplifying awareness for underrepresented storytellers across the arts.
 She previously served as a weekend editor for Harper’s Bazaar, where she covered breaking news and live events for the brand’s website, and helped run the brand’s social media platforms, including Instagram, Facebook, and Twitter.
 Her freelance writing has also appeared in outlets including HuffPost, The A.V.
 Club, Elle, Vulture, Salon, Teen Vogue, and others.
 Quinci earned her degree in English and Psychology from The University of New Mexico.
 She was a 2021 Eugene O’Neill Critics Institute fellow, and she is a member of the Television Critics Association.
 She is currently based in her hometown of Los Angeles.
 When she isn't writing or checking Twitter way too often, you can find her studying Korean while watching the latest K-drama, recommending her favorite shows and films to family and friends, or giving a concert performance while sitting in L.A. traffic.